Email deliverability is a significant concern when you are doing a cold email outreach.

-Last but not least, always remember; it’s easier to build a positive reputation as a sender, rather than improve the reputation of a spammer.
+Last but not least, always remember; that it’s easier to build a positive reputation as a sender, rather than improve the reputation of a spammer.

-1. What is email warmup?
+1. What is email warm-up?

-The email warm up is a method of establishing a fresh email account’s reputation and increasing the email sending limit.
+The email warm-up is a method of establishing a fresh email account’s reputation and increasing the email sending limit.

-2. How do I warm up my email?
+2. How to warm up email domain?

-Sending emails manually to your friends and coworkers to start a conversation is the first step in the email warming process.
+A. Sending emails manually to your friends and coworkers to start a conversation is the first step in the email warming process.
 You should send 10-15 separate emails from the new email address at first.
 With more conversations, your email service provider becomes confident in your genuine actions and progressively prepares your email account for email campaigns.

-3. What is IP warmup?
+3. What is IP warm-up?

-Warming up your IP allows you to improve the sender reputation of your new IP address.
+Warming up your IP allows you to improve the sender’s reputation of your new IP address.
 The process of progressively raising the volume of emails sent using a dedicated IP address over time is known as IP warming.